danwhitston/MA-notes/CSS.md

+SJ Mog put together a github repo and recorded a video on 2/6/15 with CSS info.

 CSS is a separate file that acts as a list of styles to be applied to different bits of the DOM.

 ```